Geopandas-xgl/Loess-smoothing/README.md

    - Ensure the Excel file exists in the specified directory.
    - Verify the sheet name matches the `section` variable.
-   - Check column names for the isotopic values and the corresponding time.
+   - Verify column names for isotopic values and time match variable names.

 2. **Package Errors**